pfizer-opensource/CoSpred/readme.md

     * OPTION 1.1: Pair database search result with MGF spectrum, annotate B and Y ion for MSMS spectrum

     Pyteomics is used to parse annotations of y and b ions and their fragments charges from MZML and MGF, and report to annotated MGF files for downstream spectrum prediction/viewing application.
 Note that to parse the input file correctly, you will likely need to adjust regex routine (in the `reformatMGF` function within `io_cospred.py`) according to the specific MGF format you are using.
-(About 1 hour for the example dataset)
+(2019 Macbook Pro, about 1 hour for the example dataset)

     ```bash
     python rawfile2hdf_byion.py -w train
     python rawfile2hdf_byion.py -w test
     ```

     * OPTION 1.2: Pair database search result with MGF spectrum, reformat to full MSMS using bins.
-(About 2 minitues for the example dataset)
+(2019 Macbook Pro, about 2 minitues for the example dataset)

     ```bash
     python rawfile2hdf_cospred.py -w train